Twofold Multiprior Preferences and Failures of Contingent Reasoning: Model and Representation

-Consider first the case where $\succ$ is symmetric.
-An act $f$ is deemed preferable to an act $g$ only when $f$ gives an higher expected payoff, according to the worst-case scenario $p \in C$, than $g$ gives in the best-case scenario.
+Consider first the case where $\succ$ is concordant.
+An act $f$ is deemed preferable to another act $g$ when $f$ gives an higher expected payoff, according to the worst-case scenario $\mu \in C$, than $g$ gives in the best-case scenario.
 The set of scenarios is subjective and revealed from the decision maker's choices.
-In this representation, each act $f$ is evaluated in terms of the range $I_f = \{\int u(f) \dd p : p \in C\}$ of expected payoffs it can lead to, and an act $f$ is deemed better than another act $g$ only when the interval $I_f$ corresponding to $f$ is disjoint from, and dominates, the interval $I_g$ corresponding to $g$.
-Figure~\ref{fig:upplowecontoursets} illustrates the model by means of the upper and lower contour sets at a given act $g$.
+In this representation, each act $f$ is evaluated in terms of the range $\{\int u(f) \d \mu : \mu \in C\}$ of expected payoffs it can lead to, and an act $f$ is deemed better than another act $g$ only when the interval induced by $f$ is disjoint from, and dominates, the interval induced by $g$.\footnote{In the representation, closedness and convexity of the sets $C$ and $D$ are assumptions that guarantee stronger uniqueness properties for the representation.
+The essential assumption is that $C$ and $D$ have nonempty intersection, which ensures that $\succ$ is an asymmetric binary relation.}

-The same logic applies when $\succ$ is not symmetric, except that different theories are applied to the two acts $f$ and $g$.
-Asymmetric preferences can be an appropriate modeling choice when $g$ plays the role of a status-quo and $f$ the role of an alternative.
+When the preference $\succ$ is not concordant, different sets of theories are applied to the two acts $f$ and $g$.
+This can be an appropriate modeling choice when, for example, $g$ is a status-quo medical treatment and $f$ a new, alternative, treatment.
+In such situations, a more conservative decision maker may want to apply a more demanding standard to the new treatment, all other things being equal.
+This can be formally captured by enlarging the set $C$ while keeping the size of $D$ fixed.